wasabi805/webpack-babel-typescript-tailwind/README.md

     npm run test

-## Setting Up Webpack, To Get Started ... | 01
+# Setting Up Webpack, To Get Started ... | 01

 Core Concepts: go throught this page to have a minimal set up for webpack.config.js | [core concepts](https://webpack.js.org/concepts/#entry)

 Basic Set up : this will walk you through the bundling process to have the html page you'll move from src into dist load in the browser |
 [basic set up](https://webpack.js.org/guides/typescript/)

-Note: in the the Basic Set up section, if lodash isn't working for you, use javascript join() instead.
-You'll still need to npm install lodash --save-dev.
-Continue through the docs and by the end, you should be able to have webpack recognize lodash from the node_modules by the end.

 # Set Up TypeScriptLoader | ts-loader | 02